rust-lang/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

 [RustConf 2017]: http://rustconf.com/
 [Another RustFest]: https://rustfest.ch/

-And that's not even including the [103 meetups worldwide][meetup] about Rust!
+That's not even including the [103 meetups worldwide][meetup] about Rust!
 Will you be the one to run the fourth conference or start the 104th meetup?
 [Contact the community team] for help and support!

 [meetup]: http://rust.meetup.com/
 [Contact the community team]: https://community.rs/

 Happy birthday, Rust!
+Here's to many more! 🎉